1 Hour / 1 CE

 • Practice Setting

-• Healthcare and mental health agencies
+• Community mental health agencies serving justice-involved individuals

 Presented By

-Caroline Logan, DPhil, Consultant Forensic Clinical Psychologist
+Caroline Logan, DPhil Consultant Forensic Clinical Psychologist

 Caroline Logan is a Consultant Forensic Clinical Psychologist.
 She has worked as a post-doctoral researcher and honorary senior lecturer at the Universities of Liverpool and Manchester in the UK, and as a scientist at Helse Bergen in Norway.
 She has worked as a lead Consultant Forensic Clinical Psychologist in high and medium secure forensic mental health services in the north of England, and as a consultant/contractor with law enforcement services in the UK for almost 30 years.
 Dr Logan has ongoing clinical and research interests in personality disorder (including psychopathy), risk, violent extremism, and forensic clinical interviewing, and she has a special interest in gender issues in the range of offending behaviour.
 She has published five books and over 70 articles on these subjects, including Violent Extremism: A Handbook of Risk Assessment and Management, co-edited with Randy Borum and Paul Gill, published in November 2023, and a second edition of Managing Clinical Risk: A Guide to Effective Practice, co-edited with Lorraine Johnstone, published in December 2023.
 She has commenced work on a new book on personality and risk.